Headless Shopify & Shopify Plus

 An experienced agency partner may recommend a headless CMS in combination with Shopify for a headless storefront build-out.

 This is because – while Shopify excels at commerce – we don't feel that it excels at content.
 Our team has a rich experience in content management systems (spanning over ten years), and we therefore feel fairly well-placed to make this assertion.
+In comparison with Shopify, many CMSes simply do the job of content management better.

 For this reason, for brands who place priority on rich storytelling and interactive content, we often recommend coupling Shopify with a best-in-class headless content management system when architecting a headless storefront.

-This allows for greater control of content beyond Shopify's native fields (and metafields), to create a more holistic, rich editorial experience that translates into stronger storytelling on the frontend.
-Many of the brands we speak to who're already on Shopify are either struggling with raw HTML markup, or experiencing restrictions with theme sections in their Liquid templates.
 A headless CMS can be architected with the appropriate fields, rich text areas, and drag-and-drop sections in precisely the way that makes sense for your content – allowing you to create stronger pages in less time.
 Shopify's "content" entities work, but they aren't nearly as rich as the options available in a strong headless CMS such as Sanity, Contentful, or Strapi.

 We're familiar with a range of headless content management systems, and can advise you on best-fit selection based on your marketing and editorial goals.
 Some headless CMSs are open source, with others strictly as-a-service.